Your Calgary projects live in Asana and your budgets live in the ERP, and the two only meet at a painful month-end

 Exactly what you get

 You get project management where schedule and money are the same picture.
 The deliverable ties tasks and milestones to AFE or project budgets, tracks committed and actual cost from field labor, equipment, and contractors continuously, and reports schedule and budget performance together in an earned-value style.
 Field crews log progress, including offline from remote sites, and integration with your ERP and accounting software means costs flow without rekeying.
-It draws on the same field service management software and feeds a business intelligence dashboard so executives see project health across the portfolio, not one board at a time.
+It draws on the same field service management software and feeds a business intelligence (BI) dashboard so executives see project health across the portfolio, not one board at a time.

 How to choose a developer in Calgary